Spacial/awesome-systools/README.md

 - The Multipath TCP Daemon [mptcpd](https://github.com/intel/mptcpd)- is a daemon for Linux based operating systems that performs multipath TCP path management related operations in the user space.
 It interacts with the Linux kernel through a generic netlink connection to track per-connection information (e.g. available remote addresses), available network interfaces, request ne…
 - [Reinventing the Network Stack for Compute-Intensive Applications](https://www.darpa.mil/news-events/2019-09-26)
 - [Convert curl syntax to Python](https://curl.trillworks.com). [curlconverter](https://github.com/NickCarneiro/curlconverter/)
+- [Nethogs](https://github.com/raboof/nethogs): NetHogs is a small 'net top' tool.
+Instead of breaking the traffic down per protocol or per subnet, like most tools do, it groups bandwidth by process.

 ### Network Troubleshooting